Ynote/workshop-ci/README.md

-# Workshop on CI implementation
+# Atelier sur l'intégration continue

 > This project contains all the documentation needed for a basic workshop on CI implementation on a project versionned with Git.
 As this workshop is created for